 Step 2: Customize project configuration

+This section is dedicated to the global customization of your project.
 As shown on the image bellow, you’ll be met with the following options:

 • Https: Whether or not to access your project via https (defaults to false / http).